 Wood Frame, Conventional Construction

 The predominant method of building homes and apartments, wood frame construction has also been used in commercial and industrial buildings (typically only used for framing of interior walls within an all-steel structure).
 Wood frame buildings are economical to build, heat and cool.
-However, they are not as economical for larger buildings due to the required spans and are susceptible to moisture, termite damage and the rising cost of lumber.
+However, there are some disadvantages of wood frame construction, as they are not as economical for larger buildings due to the required spans and are susceptible to moisture, termite damage and the rising cost of lumber.
 For more information on wood frame construction, contact a local builder in your area or visit the American Wood Council.

-Still unsure of where to source your building needs?
+Still unsure of where to source your building needs and want to learn more about pole frame construction disadvantages?
 Reach out to one of our metal building experts.
 We are happy to discuss your project with you and direct you to the best resources and answer questions on how you might use one of our prefabricated steel building systems for your project needs.
 Just imagine if those Three Little Pigs had built their homes out of steel – wouldn’t have been much of a story there, huh?